Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 ```
 You neeed to @#$ you mother!$@#$&...
 ```
 Probably doesn't need much more for the network to discern it's a toxic comment.
 Also, if we create the network based around the longest comment, it will become unnecessarily large and slow.
-Much like the human brain, we need to provide as little information as needed to make a good decision.
+Much like the human brain (doi: 10.1037), we need to provide as little information as needed to make a good decision.

 #### MAX_NUM_WORDS
 This constant is the maximum number of words to include--or, vocabulary size.

 Much like truncating the sequence length, the maximum vocabulary should not be overly inclusive.
 The number `20,000` comes from a "study" stating an average person only uses 20,000 words.
 Of course, I've not found a primary source stating this--not saying it's not out there, but I've not found it yet.
-(See my primary source search in the appendix.)
+(Halfhearted search results in the appendix.)

 Regardless, it seems to help us justify keeping the NN nimble.